pabloordonez/game-test/tasks.md

 ## 1.1.
 Overview

-This document provides detailed implementation tasks for developing the Arkanoid/1943 hybrid game.
+This document provides detailed implementation tasks for developing the Stellar Breach sci-fi shooter game.
 Each phase contains specific requirements, technical specifications, and acceptance criteria for the senior developer.

 ---